oodsway/logsum/README.md

 data in these fields as word-splitting will occur and lead to erroneous results.
 For example Aircraft Make & Model PA28-151 will succeed, but PA28 151 will not.

-Attempts to resolve this have thus far been unsuccessful; suggestions are welcomed.
+Attempts to resolve word-splitting have thus far been unsuccessful; suggestions are welcomed.
 For now, the best fix is to avoid spaces in the data in these fields.

-### ACKNOWLEDGEMENTS
+### Acknowledgements

 Many thanks to @koalaman for the [shellcheck](https://github.com/koalaman/shellcheck) tool.
 This tool was invaluable in helping me with the project and advancing my understanding of BASH.